-Three significant failures The case of tuberculin
+Three significant failures

+The case of tuberculin

-In November 1890 the bacteriologist and later Nobel laureate Robert Koch introduced a new substance for the therapy of tuberculosis, which he called tuberculin.
+In November1890, the bacteriologist and later Nobel laureate Robert Koch introduced a new substance for the treatment of tuberculosis, which he called tuberculin.
 Koch had been investigating the features and origins of human diseases in animal models with considerable success since the late 1870s (Gradmann 2005b).
 A central precondition for Koch's research into human diseases in animals was the assumption of the transferability of knowledge between animals and humans.
-Without further reflection on the issue, Koch "proved" such transferability by demonstrating that a variety of human diseases might be reproduced (at least regarding criteria he perceived as crucial) in a great number of animals, such as mice, rats, rabbits, guinea pigs, etc. (Gradmann 2005b).
-As a result, he was convinced (and convinced others) that in the bacteriological laboratory, it was possible both to observe a disease without recourse to the diseased person, and to replace the analysis of clinical symptoms with that of the features of the disease won through the animal experiment.
+Without further reflection on the issue, Koch "proved" such transferability by demonstrating that a variety of human diseases might be reproduced (at least in terms of the criteria he perceived as crucial) in a great number of animals, such as mice, rats, rabbits, guinea pigs, etc. (Gradmann 2005b).
+As a result, he was convinced (and convinced others) that in the bacteriological laboratory, it was possible both to observe a disease without access to a diseased person, and to replace the analysis of clinical symptoms with that of the features of the disease generated by the animal experiment.

 Over the course of the 1880s, and following these assumptions, Koch had discovered the bacterial pathogens of tuberculosis and cholera.
-Parallel to these discoveries, he had enjoyed a meteoric career taking him from a country doctor's practice in the rural east of Germany to a full professorship and appointment as director of the Institute of Hygiene at Berlin University (Brock 1988; Gradmann 2005a).
-By the end of the 1880s, together with his French colleague and rival Louis Pasteur, Koch was perceived as the creator of, and protagonist in the new medical discipline of bacteriology, or microbiology (Gradmann 2005a; Geison 1995).
+Parallel to these discoveries, he had enjoyed a meteoric career, taking him from a country doctor's practice in the rural east of Germany to a full professorship and appointment as director of the Institute of Hygiene at Berlin University (Brock 1988; Gradmann 2005a).
+By the end of the 1880s, together with his French colleague and rival Louis Pasteur, Koch was perceived as the creator-and key protagonist-of the new medical discipline of bacteriology, or microbiology (Gradmann 2005a; Geison 1995).